Early Resolution Process

 Surrey and Victoria are the only court locations using early resolution (designated as Early Resolution Registries).
 Other locations may be designated in the future.

-The early resolution and case management process applies to issues under the Family Law Act.
+The early resolution process applies to issues under the Family Law Act.
 It introduces early resolution requirements for family law matters in provincial court in the Surrey and Victoria registries.